leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 sudo apt install unzip
 ```

-Complete installation by going to the HiC-Pro directory and add the "[/home/ubuntu/HiCPro_ENV/]" path PREFIX in config-install.txt file.
+Complete installation by entering the HiC-Pro directory and add the "[/home/ubuntu/HiCPro_ENV/]" path to PREFIX in config-install.txt file.
 This will be the installation location for HiC-Pro and some of the dependecies

 ```
 cd /home/ubuntu/HiC-Pro